 The FHA Amendatory Clause and Other Important FHA Disclosures

-The FHA amendatory clause gives you the right to back out of buying a home without losing any money if the value doesn’t at least match the sales price.
-It’s just one of many disclosures you’ll sign if you take a loan backed by the Federal Housing Administration (FHA).
+The FHA amendatory clause gives you the right to back out of buying a home without losing any money if the appraised value doesn’t meet or exceed the sales price.
+It’s just one of many disclosures you’ll sign if you take out a loan backed by the Federal Housing Administration (FHA).
 Understanding the FHA amendatory clause and other FHA disclosures will help you make an informed decision about your FHA loan.

 What is an FHA amendatory clause?